moviedomfo/Ecosystem-demo/ComerceAPIExpress/readme.md

 ## Intro

-This API provide two principal enpoints:
+This API provide 3 enpoints:

 ## Push message to kafka topic